Estrogen Dominance: Are Your Hormones Imbalanced?

 - Do your gut a favour and start taking a good probiotic.
 As mentioned above, good bacteria are needed to properly metabolize estrogen.
 Any multi-strain probiotic is good to start.
 However in some cases probiotics can cause other symptoms for some people with specific digestive issues, so it’s always best to see a qualified health care practitioner before starting any supplement.

 - Engage in some gentle liver support.
 Your liver is your main detoxifying organ in the body, and this includes detoxifying excess hormones.
 Start your day off with warm lemon water.

 - Get some acupuncture done to promote the smooth flow of Liver Qi.
 PMS symptoms in Traditional Chinese Medicine are associated with the liver meridian, so showing your liver some love through acupuncture can help get things moving!

 Need help balancing your hormones?

-If you think you have a hormonal imbalance, and/or are suffering from estrogen dominance, we at Awaken Life are here and happy to help!
+If you think you have a hormonal imbalance, and/or are suffering from estrogen dominance, I am here and happy to help!

 I want to help you get there.
 The key to your fertility lies within you.